innovait-dk/LearnIdp/docs/releasenotes/index.md

 ## 2024.8

-The main focus for this version has been creating af foundation for enhancing the documentation.
-So now the learn-websitet has API-documentation and we have switch to using DocFX for generating our documentation.
+The main focus for this version has been creating a foundation for enhancing the documentation.
+So now the learn-website has API-documentation and we have switch to using DocFX for generating our documentation.

 We have made some small changes in the Designer/code generated (CG):